 Don't wait around and do nothing.
-If conflict is left unresolved, it will escalate over time with win-lose outcomes.
+If a conflict is left unresolved, it will escalate over time with win-lose outcomes.

 Don't let your bias drive your solution to the issue.
 We all have biases, and it is essential to reflect on the situation and people involved before moving to solutions.

-As we mentioned earlier, successfully managing conflict requires a healthy workplace culture and the dedication and commitment of the workforce.
+As we mentioned earlier, successfully creating productive conflict requires a healthy workplace culture and the dedication and commitment of the workforce.
 Invest the energy when times are tough.
 Avoiding conflict also takes time and energy.
 Avoiding conflict will only make matters worse for you, those involved, and the impact on your company.
 Commit and act.
 Like rapids in a river, there will be a time of conflict and calm.
 Both are natural and healthy for every workplace.
 The following are three tips for what you should do:

 Have a plan for how you are going to approach conflict in your workplace.
 Your plan should include answers to what, when, where, how, and why specific to the situation and those involved.

 One of my favorite tools for assessing an individual's expectations and desires in conflict situations is the Thomas-Killman Conflict Mode Instrument (TKI).
 It is quick to complete and easy to understand for teams and individuals at any organizational level.
 The instrument describes behavior along the axes of assertiveness to satisfy personal concerns and cooperativeness to meet the other person's concerns.
 Using the TKI helps team members get to know each other and identify potential challenges and strategies to manage conflict constructively before a conflict arises.
-The TKI model describes five modes and the methods for successfully managing conflict: (1) competing, (2) collaborating, (3) compromising, (4) avoiding, and (5) accommodating.
+The TKI model describes five types of conflict and the methods for successfully managing conflict: (1) competing, (2) collaborating, (3) compromising, (4) avoiding, and (5) accommodating.

 Note: Conflict model adapted from Thomas (1992).

-Conflict competence is a must, and it contributes to organizational effectiveness.
+Productive conflict competence is a must, and it contributes to organizational effectiveness.

-A conflict will likely escalate if not managed, and the time to intervene is when the conflict arises.
+A non-productive conflict will likely escalate if not managed, and the time to intervene is when the conflict arises.

 Chartered Institute for Personnel and Development.
 (2015).
 Getting under the skin of workplace conflict: Tracing the experiences of employees.